aRod209/bouncing-square/README.md

-# square-and-paddles
+# Pong
-A white bouncing square with two white paddles on a black screen.
+An implementation of the classic Pong video game.

-Motivation of this program is to progressively develop an implementation of Pong.
+My next addition is to add audio.

-My next addition is to update the AI of the opponent paddle.
+I am debating whether I should create the audio myself or download .wav files...